crystalityMalo/BetterDiscordV2Plugins/EmoteBlacklist/README.md

-Allows you to blacklist emotes.
+Allows you to blacklist twitch emotes to prevent them from appearing in chat.